M0DUL0-Hardware-Hacking-Community/org-handbook/README.md

 ---

 If you're unsure whether an activity is appropriate, don't proceed.
-Ask a moderator first.
+Ask a Volunteer or Core Founding Team member first.